|

 for them with Virtual Server if you'd let me know I'll update the

+article with that information.
 Curiously, I was able to install & run using

 Sun Microsystems VirtualBox